The tunnel number of all 11 and 12 crossing alternating knots: Abstract

 \section{Abstract}

-Using exhaustive techniques and results from Lackenby and many others, we compute the tunnel number of all 1655 alternating 11 and 12 crossing knots.
-We also use these methods to compute the tunnel number of 142 non-alternating 11 and 12 crossing knots.
-Overall, of the 2728 total knots with 11 and 12 crossings, we have found 1797 tunnel numbers.
+Using exhaustive techniques and results from Lackenby and many others, we compute the tunnel number of all 1655 alternating 11 and 12 crossing knots and of 881 non-alternating 11 and 12 crossing knots.
+We also find all 5525 Montesinos knots with 14 crossings or fewer.